Kruimel/portfolio-DLDEPL01_2025/2-hypertuning-mlflow/report.md

 ### Results 2

 As expected, the bigger images require larger filters to capture the patters of the image.
-Here the max pooling seems to outperform the avg pooling.
-What does strikes me is that the high number of filters do not necessarily perform better.
+Here the max pooling seems to outperform the avg pooling as well.
+What does strike me is that the high number of filters do not necessarily perform better.
 The 3 best performing models have 128 to 256 filters, but not the 512.
 Padding does not make a big difference in performance.

 ## Experiment 3. effect of dropout and batch normalization